mkowalik-git/RAG-LAB/README.md

 **Built with ❤️, excessive amounts of caffeine, Oracle Database 23ai Free, and the naive belief that education should be fun AND enterprise-ready.**

-*P.S. - If you actually read this entire README, you deserve a cookie and probably a job working with Oracle databases.
+*P.S. - If you actually read this entire README, you deserve a cookie.
 We don't have cookies to give, but you definitely deserve one.*